LunaStev/Wave/README.md

 Through **Wave**, we can lower this barrier and provide a more productive and secure system development environment.
 This will lead to innovative technological advancements and the democratization of technology.

+## CONTRIBUTING

+If you would like to contribute to the project, please check the [CONTRIBUTING.md][Contributing].

 ## Information